-5 Things Your Therapist Won't Tell You (But Is Probably Thinking)
+5 Things Your Therapist Is Really Thinking

 Unless you find yourself hosting The View, every job in the world requires a bit of censorship.
 Your barista probably has a thought or two about your fussy order, as does your professor about the pajamas you wore to class.
 Your therapist is no exception.
 In fact, we are on the extreme end of the spectrum — often, our words are chosen at a White House Press Secretary-level of consideration.
 Which is exactly why therapy only works when certain conditions are met: To start, we don’t want to make the relationship about us.
 You wouldn’t be paying for counseling if you wanted us to chat with you the same way you chat with your friends; or if we pulled the rug out from under you just with a stinging comment straight from your mom's repertoire.